LocuraDU/DU-Locura-Screens-And-Signs/README.md

 > Sources for some of the above codes come from all over.
 I have tried to note in the code where bits have come from but some I found in random places and have no clue who to credit.
 If you see somehting that should be added or fixed please let me know in the Discussions section.

 > **Warning**
-> This may or may not work with some screens or signs.
-Please check list above for compatibility.
+> Some code may or may not work with some screens or signs.

 > **Warning**
 > Too many screen in an area will hurt game performance.
 The game will also start throttling back screen quality upon reaching a certain number of screens.
 Using Animations in screens will make this much worse.
 Only use a few animated screens in an area for best performance.